In-Situ Engineering of the Anisotropic Rabi Model in Circuit QED: In-Situ Tuning of Interaction Regimes

-In typical circuit QED experiments, the qubit is coupled to the resonator either purely capacitively or purely inductively.
-Both of these coupling mechanisms, mediate a Rabi interaction, where both JC and AJC channels can contribute depending on the experimental parameters in use.
-Indeed, in typical experiments the JC channel dominates, while the AJC terms remain weak and become relevant only in the ultrastrong-coupling or deep-strong coupling regimes.
-As we explained in the previous section, the proposed simultaneous capacitive and inductive coupling between the qubit and the resonator allows pure JC and pure AJC interactions to arise at the Hamiltonian level.
-It is thus useful to study how the dynamics of the coupled system will change depending on the precise coupling regime.
+In standard circuit QED architectures, the qubit is typically coupled to the resonator either purely capacitively or purely inductively.
+Both mechanisms mediate a general Rabi interaction, where the JC and AJC channels coexist.
+In conventional setups, the JC channel overwhelmingly dominates, while the AJC terms remain highly off-resonant.
+However, our proposed architecture---featuring simultaneous inductive and flux-tunable capacitive pathways---enables the ability to dynamically engineer pure JC or pure AJC interactions.
+It is thus highly instructive to explore how the system dynamics, readout efficacy, and coherence properties evolve across these distinct coupling regimes.

-We first consider the transmission spectrum through the resonator in response to a weak probe field at frequency $\omega_{p}$.
-The total Hamiltonian in this case becomes

-where $\mathcal{E}_{p}$ is the small amplitude for the probe field, and $H_{\mathrm{sys}}$ is given in Eq.~(\ref{eq:1}).
-Now, by introducing the possible dissipation of the resonator and the qubit, the dynamics of this system is obtained by solving the Lindblad master equation